 - Iconic Outfit: The four eyeballs in suits and top hats first appear on this albums cover art.

-- Instrumentals: There is singing on this album, but it's all just gibberish without actual lyrics.
+- Instrumentals: There is singing on this album, but few actual intelligible lyrics.

 - Language Equals Thought: The Urban Legend that Eskimos have 40 varieties for the word "snow" is repeated in the liner notes.